 Mark is a partner with BKD CPAs and Advisors and assists home care and hospice providers across the country with audits, strategic planning, accounting, cost reports, projections, operating budgets, corporate integrity, and mergers and acquisitions.
 He joined BKD in 1992 after graduating in 1991 from Missouri State University, Springfield, with a B.S. degree in accounting and a minor in computer information systems.
-Actively involved in the Springfield community, Mark currently serves as Treasurer for the Ozarks Regional YMCA corporate board.
-He served in the same capacity for Lost & Found of the Ozarks for six years and was a Big Brother for ten years for the same “little” in the Big Brother Big Sisters of the Ozarks program prior to his YMCA involvement.
-Mark also was a participant in Leadership Springfield’s Class XIX and was recognized in 2008 as one of the Springfield Business Journal’s 40 Under 40.
+Actively involved in the Springfield community, Mark has served on the board of directors for the Ozarks Regional YMCA and Lost & Found of the Ozarks.
+He and was a Big Brother for ten years for the same “little” in the Big Brother Big Sisters of the Ozarks program prior to his YMCA and Lost & Found involvement.
+Mark was a participant in Leadership Springfield’s Class XIX and was recognized in 2008 as one of the Springfield Business Journal’s 40 Under 40.
 His twin boys, Will and Luke, have attended The Summit since 2013.

 Susan Miranti has 37 years of experience in education.
 Her undergraduate degree in Elementary Education and graduate degree in Special Education are both from the University of Kansas.
 Susan taught special education, gifted education, Title 1 reading, and regular classes in Springfield Public Schools.
 She designed the Special Needs Gifted Program and BRIDGES Gifted Program for Title 1 students at Phelps Center for Gifted Education.
 Susan was a STARR Teacher for the state of Missouri and pioneered the first eMINTS classroom in Springfield.
 During her last four years with Springfield R-12, she was an Instructional Specialist where she worked with every school in the Springfield District.
 Susan traveled the state of Missouri as a trainer for Missouri Reading Initiative before retiring in 2015.
 Susan enjoys traveling with her husband, Joe, training her dogs, and spoiling her granddaughter.